 Jared was an Eagle Scout, honor student, pianist, community volunteer and regularly attended church.
-After high school graduation be made the big mistake of drinking with friends and one night ended up having sexual contact with an underage girl who was with them.
+After high school graduation he made the big mistake of drinking with friends and one night attempted to have sex with an underage girl who was with them.

-It came to the girl’s parents attention several months later.
-He could have easily denied it, there being no evidence, but he did the right thing and confessed to authorities that very day.
-Having no previous legal entanglements Jared’s family didn’t think to engage an attorney first, thus he had no defense under the law and was sentenced to 10 years in prison, the mandatory minimum.
+It came to the girl’s parents’ attention several months later.
+He could have easily denied it, there being no evidence, but he did the right thing and confessed to authorities immediately.
+Having no previous legal entanglements, Jared’s family didn’t think to engage an attorney first.
+Thus, because of his confession he had no defense under the law and was sentenced to 10 years in prison, the mandatory minimum.

-He remained a model prisoner.
-While there he took college courses, created a service project where inmates made quilts to donate to a charity, and provided the music for many church ministries that came into the prison weekly.
+He remained a model prisoner, took college courses, created a service project where inmates made quilts to donate to a charity, and provided the music for many church ministries that came into the prison weekly.

-Jared married and has a child, but is now divorced.
-The family court required psychological examinations of both parents to determine custody of the child and decided on 50-50.
-He was determined to be equally able to parent his daughter.
+Jared married and has a child, but later divorced.
+The family court required multiple psychological examinations of both parents to determine custody of the child and decided on 50-50.
+He was determined to be equally safe and able to parent his daughter.